UBC-MDS/introduction-machine-learning/chapters/en/module1.md

 ---
-title: 'Module 1: Introduction and Decision Trees'
+title: 'Module 1: Machine Learning Fundamentals'
 description:
   'This chapter will explain the different branches of machine learning and introduce decision trees; a machine learning model used in supervised learning.'
 prev: module0